 The lifecycle of the ArcGIS GeoEvent Gateway service is intended to mirror that of the operating system.
 Administrators may have reason to stop and start either the ArcGIS Server or ArcGIS GeoEvent Server services - but can leave the ArcGIS GeoEvent Gateway service running.
 This provides stability for shared configuration storage and coordination of a multiple-machine configuration.

-The ArcGIS GeoEvent Gateway service also supports the distribution of event records across multiple machines participating in an ArcGIS Server site.
-Individual instances of the ArcGIS GeoEvent Gateway use an internal message broker to coordinate the distribution of event records so real-time processing of event records can now run across multiple machines.
-A single, high volume or high velocity inbound data stream can now, with the 10.6 release, leverage a multiple-machine site configuration.
+The ArcGIS GeoEvent Gateway service also supports the distribution of event records across multiple-machines participating in an ArcGIS Server site.
+Individual instances of the ArcGIS GeoEvent Gateway use an internal message broker to coordinate the distribution of event records so real-time processing of event records can now run across multiple-machines.
+A single, high-volume or high-velocity inbound data feed can now leverage a multiple-machine site configuration.

 System administrators and solution architects interested in developing multiple-machine site deployments should work with their Esri Technical Advisor for technical support.
 Access the GeoEvent Server Multiple-Machine Site tutorial from GeoEvent Server tutorials.